Diversity wins in 2018: 'Black Panther, 'Crazy Rich Asians' and midterm elections

-“Diversity” is a word that has grown in the public consciousness over the years.
-Diversity in the entertainment industry was called into question when all of the Oscar nominees in leading roles in 2015 were white.
-In October, a lawsuit against Harvard University alleging that the University's admissions process focused too much on race went to trial.
-After the midterms, many people were quick to point out the lack of both racial and gender diversity in the group of newly elected Republican members of congress.
+In the entertainment industry, diversity was called into question in 2015 when all Oscar nominees in leading roles were white.
+In October, a lawsuit against Harvard University alleging that the university's admissions process focused too much on race went to trial.
+And after the midterms, some commentators criticized the lack of racial and gender diversity among the newly-elected Republican members of Congress.

-Despite theses controversies, 2018 has seen some major gains for women, people of color and those in the LGBTQ community.
+Despite theses controversies, 2018 saw some major gains for women, people of color and those in the LGBTQ community.
 Here’s a look at the year’s best moments for diversity:

 Crazy Rich Asians and “Asian August”